 Projects

 My work explores how large language models (LLMs) and reinforcement learning from human feedback (RLHF) can be used to make quadrupeds like Pupper more friendly and expressive.
-I previously worked on deep reinforcement learning to enable Pupper to walk faster on more challenging terrains.
+Publication under review.

 I work for the nonprofit Hands-On Robotics, and we are collaborating with the Stanford Children’s Hospital to explore how quadrupeds can improve peri-operative and inpatient pediatric experience.
 Our work has been featured in the Stanford Report, ABC News, and more.